Jaimeloeuf/SS/spec.md

         - Both only 1 piece of code running at any given point (Tp) in time T
         - So only 1 executing at once, but overall across T time, more than 1 can execute
             - This is so that when 1 piece of code need to wait for e.g. the network, another CPU bound task can execute.
+- Main scenarios for asynchronous programming
+    - I/O operations
+        - Making a network call
+        - Talking to a database
+        - File IO
+        - Waiting for user input
+        - A synchronous program that performs an I/O operation will come to a halt until the operation finishes.
+A more efficient program would instead perform the operation and continue executing other code while the operation is pending.
+        - Say you have a program that reads some user input, makes some computation and then sends the result via email.
+When sending an email, you have to send some data out to the network and then wait for the receiving server to respond.
+Time invested by waiting for the server to respond is time wasted that would be of much better use if the program continued computing.
+    - Performing multiple operations in parallel
+        - When you need to do different operations in parallel, for example, making a database call, web service call and any calculations, then we can use asynchrony.
+    - Long-running event-driven requests
+        - This is the idea where you have a request that comes in, and the request goes to sleep for some time waiting for some other event to take place when that event takes place, you want the request to continue and then send a response to client.
+        - In this case, when request comes in, then thread is assigned to that request and as request goes to sleep, then thread is sent back to threadpool and as the task completes, then it generates the event and picks a thread from thread pool for sending response (the thread sent and picked from thread pool might or might not be the same.
 - There are different approaches to implementing each of the 2 purposes above.
     - But the primary purpose that is more common is point (2)